project-poodle/poodle/design.md

 - Consensus ID
   - This is Consensus Identity
-  - This is in binary, encoded as Consensus ID format
+  - This ID is in binary, encoded as Consensus ID format
+  - Consensus ID is required as part of full Scheme

 - Domain
-  - This is like database or NoSQL schema
+  - This is similar to database or NoSQL schema
   - Domain name is an alpha-numeric string separated by '.'
-  - Domain name is required as part of the Scheme
+  - Domain name is required as part of the standard Scheme

 - Table
-  - This is like database or NoSQL table
+  - This is similar to database or NoSQL table
   - Each row is identified by a unique key
   - Table name is an alpha-numeric string separated by '.'
-  - Table name is required as part of the Scheme
+  - Table name is required as part of the standard Scheme

 - Attribute Group
-  - This is like column group in a NoSQL table
+  - This is similar to column group in a NoSQL table
   - Attribute Group name is an alpha-numeric string separated by '/'
   - Attribute Group name is optional part of the Scheme